compoundjs/guides/basics/crash-course.md

 request.
 Routes are configuration rules that explain to the application what paths your application can handle.

-Routes are listed in file `config/routes.js` which look like:
+Routes are listed in the file `config/routes.js` which looks like this:

 ```javascript
 exports.routes = function (map) {